Aulganon/Animated-Wallpaper-/README.md

 # Animated-Wallpaper-
-An animated wallpaper on windows.
+Animated wallpaper on windows (lately maybe linux and other OS)

+- Firstly based on python and request on windows api.
+-